That association will be called The Bradford Premier League Match Officials Association.

 14. Alteration to rules

-Proposals for alterations to the Rules of the Association shall be made in writing and shall be in the hands of the Administrator by September 30.
+Proposals for alterations to the Rules of the Association shall be made in writing (hard copy or digital) and shall be in the hands of the Administrator by October 31.

 15. Extraordinary General Meeting